imathis/octopress/source/docs/plugins/codeblock/index.markdown

 footer: false
 ---

-With this plugin you can write blocks of code directly in your posts and optionally add titles or links.
+With this plugin you can write blocks of code directly in your posts and optionally add titles and links.

 #### Syntax